Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/05_version_metrics.md

     type: kedro_mlflow.io.metrics.MlflowMetricsDataSet
 ```

 You can provide a prefix key, which is useful in situations like when you have multiple nodes producing metrics with the same names which you want to distinguish.
-If you are using the ``MlflowPipelineHook``, it will handle that automatically for you by giving as prefix metrics data set name.
+If you are using the ``v``, it will handle that automatically for you by giving as prefix metrics data set name.
 In the example above the prefix would be ``my_model_metrics``.

 Let's look at an example with custom prefix: